Cybersecurity: Threats are real (Data Breaches)

 Depending on the size of a corporate legal department, in-house counsel must often address and advise leadership on a myriad of legal issues.
-Whether counsel is fresh out of law school or seasoned, counsel will face cyber security issues during their tenure.
-Once the focus of the technical experts alone, cyber security issues are now board-level issues based on the frequency and potential seriousness of breaches.
-Cyber risk issues must be at the top of any lawyer’s list of risk management issues.
+Whether counsel is fresh out of law school or seasoned, counsel will face data breach-related issues during their tenure.
+Once the focus of technical experts alone, data breaches have escalated to become board-level concerns due to their frequency and potential seriousness.
+Cyber risk issues, including data breaches, must be at the top of any lawyer’s list of risk management concerns.

 The risk is growing.
 A 2018 survey of 477 companies around the world that experienced data breaches in the preceding 12 months suggests that there is a 28% chance the companies will experience a material breach within the next two years.